DannyBen/approvals.bash/README.md

 ## Real World Examples

+### Simple examples

 - The [approve][approve] file in this repository
+- Approvals for [fuzzy-cd][fuzzy-cd-example], the fuzzy search cd patch
+- Approvals for [respec][respec-example], the RSpec convenience wrapper
+- Approvals for [git-changelog][git-changelog-example], the changelog generator
 - Approvals for [rush][rush-example], the personal shell-based package manager

+### Advanced examples (multiple test files)

 - Approvals for [opcode][opcode-example], the local alias manager
 - Approvals for [alf][alf-example], the global bash alias manager

-- Approvals for [fuzzy-cd][fuzzy-cd-example], the fuzzy search cd patch
-- Approvals for [respec][respec-example], the RSpec convenience wrapper
+## Contributing / Support

+If you experience any issue, have a question or a suggestion, or if you wish to contribute, feel free to [open an issue][issues].

 [rush-example]: https://github.com/DannyBen/rush-cli/blob/master/test/approve